ispras/Futag/README.md

 - 8. [References](#refs)

 # 1. About <a name = "about"></a>
 Futag is an instrument for automated generating fuzz targets of software libraries.
+Currently Futag generates libFuzzer targets and targets for ["Crusher"](https://github.com/ispras/crusher).
 Futag uses clang static analysis to find dependencies of entities (data types, functions, structures, etc.) in the library's source code and generates fuzz targets for functions.
 The instrument then compiles the fuzz targets with sanitizers and executes them for checking errors.
 The crashes are collected and saved in a file of SVRES format, the user can import this file to SVACE system for viewing, analyzing.
 The instrument works on Linux systems.
 License: This project is under ["GPL v3 license"](https://llvm.org/docs/DeveloperPolicy.html#new-llvm-project-license-framework)

 # 2. Quick start with Dockers <a name = "quick_start"></a>